Fuerteventura

-Fuerteventura ([ˌfweɾteβenˈtuɾa]) is one of the Canary Islands, in the Atlantic Ocean, part of the North Africa region, and politically part of Spain.
-It is located 97 km away from the northwestern coast of Africa.
+Fuerteventura ([ˌfweɾteβenˈtuɾa]) is one of the Canary Islands, in the Atlantic Ocean, geographically part of Macaronesia, and politically part of Spain.
+It is located 97 km away from the coast of North Africa.
 The island was declared a biosphere reserve by UNESCO in 2009.

-Fuerteventura belongs to Province of Las Palmas, one of the two provinces that form the autonomous community of the Canary Islands.
-The island's capital is Puerto del Rosario, where the Insule Council is found, the government of the island.
-Fuerteventura has 119,732 inhabitants (as of 2023), the fourth largest population of the Canary Islands and the third of the province.
+Fuerteventura belongs to the Province of Las Palmas, one of the two provinces that form the autonomous community of the Canary Islands.
+The island's capital is Puerto del Rosario, where the Insule Council is found (the government of the island).
+Fuerteventura had 124,152 inhabitants (as of 2023), the fourth largest population of the Canary Islands and the third of the province.
 At 1659.74 km2, it is the second largest of the Canary Islands, after Tenerife.
 From a geological point of view, Fuerteventura is the oldest island in the archipelago.

 Toponymy

-The island's name is a compound word formed by the Spanish words for "strong" (fuerte) and "fortune" (ventura).
-Traditionally, Fuerteventura's name has been regarded as a reference to the strong winds around the island and the resulting danger to nautical adventurers.
+The island's name is a compound formed by the Spanish words fuerte (either "strong" or "fort") and ventura ("fortune").
+Traditionally, Fuerteventura's name has incorrectly thought to have been a reference to the strong winds (fuertes vientos in Spanish) around the island coastline, and the resulting danger to nautical adventurers.
 However, it might have referred instead (or also) to wealth, luck or destiny.

 In 1339 the Mallorcan navigator Angelino Dulcert, in the Planisferio de Angelino Dulcert, referred to the island as "Forte Ventura".

 Another theory is that the island's name derives from "Fortunatae Insulae" (Fortunate Islands), the name by which the Romans knew the Canary Islands.

 The indigenous name of the island, before its conquest in the 15th century, was Erbania, divided into two regions (Jandía and Maxorata), from which the name majorero (originally majo or maxo) derives.
 However, it has been suggested that, at some point, Maxorata (which meant "the children of the country") was the aboriginal toponym of the entire island.